What is a Log File?

 Log files are the primary data source for network observability.
 A log file is a computer-generated data file that contains information about usage patterns, activities, and operations within an operating system, application, server or another device.
 IT organizations can implement security event monitoring (SEM), security information management (SIM), security information and event management (SIEM), or another analytics tool to aggregate and analyze log files from throughout a cloud computing environment.

-Log File Categories for Common Operating Systems
+Log File Examples for Common Operating Systems

 Log files are automatically computer-generated whenever an event with a specific classification takes place on the network.
 The reason log files exist is that software and hardware developers find it easier to troubleshoot and debug their creations when they access a textual record of the events that the system is producing.
 Each of the leading operating systems is uniquely configured to generate and categorize event logs in response to specific types of events.